VPN tests: How to check if your VPN is working properly

 DNS stands for domain name system.
 It’s the system by which website names are translated into the long IP addresses that identify specific websites.
-In a DNS leak, your true IP address becomes unprotected when your DNS request is either sent unencrypted outside of your VPN or when your VPN server somehow is bypassed.
+In a DNS leak, your true IP address becomes exposed when your DNS request is either sent unencrypted outside of your VPN or when your VPN server somehow is bypassed.

 3. Browser extension leaks

 Something called “prefetching” is a browser function that makes searches quicker and more efficient, but it can come at the cost of reduced online privacy and data security if your VPN is leaking.
 Browser-extension VPN leaks happen when Chrome VPN extensions “prefetch” a domain name by predicting what websites you are going to visit to speed up connections.

 WebRTC uses Session Transversal Utilities for NAT protocol — also known as STUN protocol.
 This enables your public IP address to make peer connections that expose your public IP address even if you are using a VPN.